 One popular noninvasive technique is Ultherapy, which delivers ultrasound heat energy to lift and support deeper layers of skin around your chin and face area.

 This procedure is more expensive than some other nonsurgical treatments.
-On average, nonsurgical skin tightening costs about $2,000.
-Results from Ultherapy last for several months to a year.
+On average, nonsurgical skin tightening costs about $2,300.
+Results from Ultherapy last for several months to a year, according to the manufacturer.

 Short-term side effects may include: